-Currently, Sensitive Data Discovery and Protection (SDDP) supports the pay-as-you-go billing method.
-This topic describes how SDDP is billed in the pay-as-you-go mode.
+Sensitive Data Discovery and Protection (SDDP) supports the pay-as-you-go billing method.
+This topic describes how you are billed in pay-as-you-go mode.

 - Sensitive data detection for structured and unstructured data

 You are billed for your daily usage of SDDP.
 A pay-as-you-go bill is generated within 3 hours after a billing cycle (one day) ends.
 The bill lists the usage and fee details of that day.
 You can view the bill information in Billing Management.

 - Sensitive data detection: The bill for a day includes only the charge for the tables and objects for which the scan is completed on that day.
 If the scan of a table or an object starts on one day but ends on the next day, the charge is included in the bill for the next day.
 This bill is generated within 3 hours after the next day ends.

 - Data de-identification: The bill for a day includes only the charge for de-identification tasks that are completed on that day.

 |Sensitive data detection||Structured data, which is billed based on the total number of tables: MaxCompute, ApsaraDB RDS, self-managed databasehosted on Elastic Compute Service (ECS), DRDS, and PolarDB||0.6||Table|

 |Unstructured data, which is billed based on the total size of objects: Object Storage Service (OSS)||0.6||GB|

 - After SDDP is authorized to access your projects, databases, or buckets for the first time, SDDP scans all data in them.
 The fee of the full scan is calculated.